bootchk/sleepSyncAgent/README.md

-References
+Keywords
 =

+Not references, just keywords to search for references.

-Digi Corporation's Digimesh has sleep synchronization
+Digi Corporation's Digimesh has "sleep synchronization" in a "mesh network."

 "Reachback firefly algorithm".
 But in firefly algorithms, all units xmit sync.
 Here, we decide a master.
 Here, more than one unit (even slaves) may xmit sync, but in the ideal state, only one master does.

 "time triggered communication".
 Units are synced and communicate on a schedule of slots.
+We do the same thing.

 Mesh